 Multicultural studies are a major part of her personal and professional experiences.
 She has given lectures and presentations on multiculturalism and diversity in counseling, and in the classroom at regional and national conferences.
 Her passion is working with counseling students to expand cultural awareness (personally and professionally), along with their skills, and knowledge.
-She has traveled and volunteered at an HIV/AIDS clinic and children's home in Tanzania to provide trauma related counseling.
-She hopes to continue to do volunteer counseling as a Disaster Mental Health Volunteer at the local, national and international levels.

 As an educator, she is learner-centered, valuing the student’s strengths and ambitions.
 She believes in gaining real world practice through experiential learning to develop the skills, knowledge, and awareness necessary to become effective counselors and/or school counselors.

 EdD, Argosy University, Denver